OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Collect data from the user

 Let's start by creating the UI for the dialog itself.
-Create a folder in the root folder of the project named **settings**.
+Create a folder in the root of the project named **settings**.
 In that folder, create a file named **dialog.html**, and add the following markup to define a very basic form with a text input for a GitHub username and an empty list for gists that'll be populated via JavaScript.
 Note that this dialog uses [Office Fabric](https://developer.microsoft.com/fabric#/get-started) for fonts and styles.

 ```html
 <!DOCTYPE html>